mohatt/vitest-memfs/README.md

   - `exact` → directory contents must match exactly (default).
   - `ignore-extra` → extra files in the received volume are ignored.
   - `ignore-missing` → missing files in the received volume are ignored.
+- **contentMatch**
+  - `all` → compare file contents and symlink targets (default).
+  - `ignore` → only check that paths and path types match.
+Useful if you don’t care about the actual contents.
+  - `ignore-files` → only ignore file content comparison.
+  - `ignore-symlinks` → only ignore symlink target comparison.
 - **report**
   - `first` → stop on the first mismatch (default).
   - `all` → collect all mismatches and show a combined diff.